NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 DAY 4

-• Newport is also known for the Gilded Age mansions along Bellevue Avenue, some of which are now museums.
-The most famous is The Breakers, an 1895 mansion.
+• Newport is also known for the Gilded Age mansions along Bellevue Avenue, some now museums.

-• Cliff walk - is a 3.5 mile walk, the #1 activity in Newport. <Trail>
+• Stroll the Cliff Walk - It's a 3.5-mile walk and the top activity in Newport. <Trail>

 • Overnight: Newport

-• Distance: Boston ---> Newport RI.
+• Distance: Boston ---> Newport, RI.
 2 hrs.

 DAY 5